Lake Nakuru National Park , Kenya

 Lake Nakuru National Park inherited it’s name from the lake that surrounds it.
 Nakuru means ‘dry or dusty place’ in the Masai language.
 Though the Park was initially created as a bird sanctuary, it is now inhabited by an immense number of various animal species, including the Big Four – lion, leopard, rhino and buffalo (unfortunately the Park is not home to any elephants).
 Famous for the enormous flock of flamingos that gather around the edges of it’s shores due to the abundance of algae in the waters, Lake Nakuru is also a haven for black and white rhino and, as of recent, has been extended in order to provide protection for these majestic, endangered creatures.

-Accommodation: Two Per Room: Kivu Lodge
+Accommodation: Camp: Kivu Lodge

 Route: Masai Mara Reserve to Lake Nakuru National Park ±220 km